 listen 80 reuseport;

 This line in the NGINX configuration file tells the server to listen on port 80 and enables the reuseport feature.
-This setup is particularly useful for high-traffic scenarios, as it allows for a more efficient distribution of incoming connections across multiple worker processes.
+This setup is handy for high-traffic scenarios, allowing for a more efficient distribution of incoming connections across multiple worker processes.

 Additional Examples to Enable reuseport in NGINX